nachocaru/xaprb.com/content/blog/2006-10-17-mysql-profiling-case-study-part-2.md

   <a href="/mysql-query-profiler/">Download MySQL Query Profiler</a>
 </p>

 This is the third in a series of articles on profiling queries in MySQL (the second of two demonstrations of profiling techniques, but the third article overall).
-In this article I&#8217;ll present the same example as in the [second article][1], but use a different approach to show details I didn&#8217;t include.
+In this article I'll present the same example as in the [second article][1], but use a different approach to show details I didn't include.

-An astute reader&#8217;s comment reinforced my vague unease at my second article.
-In hindsight, I see I got distracted trying to choose an interesting example that&#8217;s not too hard to present in one article, yet has enough depth to usefully demonstrate the technique.
-It&#8217;s harder than I thought it would be.
-In real life I&#8217;ve learned from dozens of cases, and cramming everything into one example is probably not possible.
-In any case, I&#8217;m going to approach the same query from a different angle in this article, so you get a more complete picture.
+An astute reader's comment reinforced my vague unease at my second article.
+In hindsight, I see I got distracted trying to choose an interesting example that's not too hard to present in one article, yet has enough depth to usefully demonstrate the technique.
+It's harder than I thought it would be.
+In real life I've learned from dozens of cases, and cramming everything into one example is probably not possible.
+In any case, I'm going to approach the same query from a different angle in this article, so you get a more complete picture.

 ### Method and results

 For the tests in this article, I restarted MySQL, then ran the query twice against the first table.
-The first run was &#8216;cold&#8217; &#8212; no data or indexes had been read into memory yet.
-The second was &#8216;warm&#8217; and should perform just as it did the last time I profiled.
+The first run was 'cold' &#8212; no data or indexes had been read into memory yet.
+The second was 'warm' and should perform just as it did the last time I profiled.
 I measured both runs and found what I expected.
 So far, so good.

 Then something really surprising happened.
 I had dropped the tables I used in the second article, and re-created them the same way for this article, but the queries against the redesigned table (clustered date-first, to optimize queries on a date range) performed almost identically to the queries against the table with a surrogate key.
 What happened?

-I&#8217;m not sure, actually.
-For some reason, MySQL&#8217;s optimizer decided to use the `client` index, which is the same strategy as it used on the initial table design &#8212; in fact, the query plan was identical.
+I'm not sure, actually.
+For some reason, MySQL's optimizer decided to use the `client` index, which is the same strategy as it used on the initial table design &#8212; in fact, the query plan was identical.
 I double-checked all the data and table structures to be sure, re-analyzed the table, and tried again; no dice.
 It still wanted to use a sub-optimal query plan!
 In the end, I rewrote the query with `FORCE INDEX` to make it use the primary key instead of the `client` index, and got good performance as I expected.
 If anyone has insight as to why this non-repeatable result happened, please leave a comment.

 Here are all three sets of numbers.
 The three sets are the query against the initial table design, the redesigned table, and the redesigned table with `FORCE INDEX`.
 As I said, I ran each query twice: once cold, once warm.